SparkyJustice/hmcts-pcq-div-prototype/README.md

 ## Environment variables ##

-The service is deployed with Heroku and uses process.env variables to determine the return service url and the type of user.
+The service is deployed with Heroku and uses Heroku process.env variables to determine the return service url and the type of user.
 These fields are also defined in the env-variables.env file for development testing.
 Which variables to use is determined in server.js by checking the environment and in routes.js for the logic shown below.

 The SERVICE_USER_TYPE_A is used to define the type of user and which return url (serviceReturnUrl) is used.
 If there is only one user type then there will be only one return url SERVICE_RETURN_URL_A.
 In this case leave SERVICE_USER_TYPE_B and SERVICE_RETURN_URL_B blank.